akamola/wp-blank/README.md

 - Replace the default login error message to hide any information that could maybe used to crack into the system

 ## Releases

+### 1.1.0 (2016-01-27)

+- Change theme token for i18n, function prefix, etc. from `blanktheme` to `wpblank`
+- Remove archive page template
+- Changed ID of the header menu from `header` to `primary`
+- Replace widget area in the header with a native menu (also see previous point)
+- Use `is_home()` instead of `is_front_page()` on the page title and site name for correct page title and site name linking even without static frontpage
+- Encapsulate seperator for tags "," with a `SPAN` with the class `sep`
+- Fix JavaScripts placement: now placed at the end of the HTML file for better page performance
+- Fix hooks of `add_action()` for menus and widget areas in the `functions.php`

 ### 1.0.3 (2015-08-03)